List of supertall skyscrapers: Europe

 Europe currently has nine supertall buildings, all completed since 2010.
 With the exception of The Shard in London, United Kingdom and Varso Tower in Poland, the remainder are in Russia–six in Moscow and one, the Lakhta Centre, in Saint Petersburg.
 All supertall buildings in Moscow are located in Moscow International Business Centre.
 The first of these was Moscow Tower in the City of Capitals complex, which was built in 2010.
 After Brexit, Varso Tower remains the only supertall building in the European Union.

 Other locations

-Mexico is the only country besides the United States to have a supertall building in North America – T.Op Torre 1 in Monterrey, which was built in 2020.
-Torre Rise is currently under construction in the same city, which would become the tallest building in all of Latin America if completed.
-While Canada has no completed supertall buildings, it has three under construction – The One, Skytower at Pinnacle One Yonge, and Concord Sky, all of which are in Toronto.
 In Australia, supertall buildings have been built in Gold Coast and Melbourne, making Australia the only Oceanian country with supertall skyscrapers.

 South America's sole supertall building is Gran Torre Costanera in Santiago, Chile.
 Similarly, Africa has only one supertall building, the Iconic Tower, located in Egypt's New Administrative Capital.
 Tour F, a supertall building in construction in Abidjan, Ivory Coast, will be the first such building in West Africa.